lanl/singularity-eos/doc/sphinx/src/models.rst

 .. note::

   For all grid types, the only required value in an input file is the matid.
-Table bounds and normal density will be inferred from teh sesame metadata if possible and if no value in the original input file is provided.
+Table bounds and normal density will be inferred from the sesame metadata if possible and if no value in the original input file is provided.
 Table densities and positions and sizes of refined regions are not inferred from the table, but are chosen with